 - Trouble standing up or walking

 - A rectal exam will be done to check for tenderness and the position of your coccyx.

 - An x-ray may be done to look for a coccyx fracture.

 How is a coccyx injury treated?

 - Reduction may be needed if you have a dislocated coccyx.
-During a reduction, your healthcare provider moves your tailbone into the correct position through your rectum.
-You will be given medicine to decrease discomfort during this procedure.
+Your healthcare provider will move your tailbone into the correct position by hand.

-- A bowel movement softener makes it easier and less painful for you to have a bowel movement.
+- Medicines may be needed to relieve pain or to make it easier and less painful to have a bowel movement.